 Step Away from the Laptop

-One of the main reasons my husband and I launched Boardroom Events and moved aboard our sailboat was to escape New England’s frigid winters for location independence.
+One of the main reasons my husband and I launched Boardroom Events and moved aboard our sailboat was to escape New England’s frigid winters by creating a work life that was independent of our physical location.
 At my core is an eternal curiosity, constantly yearning to meet new people and celebrate new experiences.

 While I absolutely love living in the Florida Keys, an undeniable itch to travel again set in after seven years afloat.
 We spent years planning experiences to help other executives grow their businesses, so when the opportunity arose to let someone else manage logistics of traveling for work, I had to jump.